 The spirits were never subtle when it came to fate.

 But how could this be?
-Iroh had laid siege to Ba Sing Se for three-hundred days trying to get to the Earth-bending Avatar.
+Iroh had laid siege to Ba Sing Se for six-hundred days trying to get to the Earth-bending Avatar.
 A horrendous battle had ensued when he'd finally broken down the wall.
 The same wall where Lu Ten - brave, brilliant, foolhardy Lu Ten - had died a decade later at as they gave it a second try.
 The Dragon of the West had failed not only himself and his nation, but his son as well.

 Had the death of his son been for nothing?
 Had the Earth Avatar been dead this whole time?